 Tricia will be doing signings throughout the UK during 2016 to support the appeal.

 Benedict’s Brother the novel is available to buy here!

 Work is already well in advance for the film based on the story of Benedict’s Brother later in the year.

 Benedict’s Appeal is a charitable fundraising project created by author Tricia Walker which takes its name from the lead character in her acclaimed novel, Benedict’s Brother.

-The Royal British Legion are being supported this year in their fundraising appeal by author whose Uncle was a Far East Prisoner of War (FEPOW).
+The Soldiers’, Sailors’ and Airmen’s Families Association (SSAFA) is being supported this year in their fundraising appeal by author whose Uncle was a Far East Prisoner of War (FEPOW).
 Her book “Benedict’s Brother” which became a best-selling Book of the Year in the industry press has been reprinted as a special commemorative edition.
-30% of each book sold will go to support the work of the Legion in its support of providing care for those in need.
-A donation will also be made to the charity COFEPOW (Children and Families Of the Far East Prisoners of War).
+30% of each book sold will go to support the work of SSAFA in its support of providing care for those in need.
+A donation will also be made to The Royal British Legion and the charity COFEPOW (Children and Families Of the Far East Prisoners of War).

 It is unusual in annals of war for returning soldiers to be told not to discuss what they had endured and that being an order many have never done so.
 In that case many of their families never even knew what they endured.
 Our heroes have always been recognised, it is the one thing that makes Great Britain so very special.